siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step1.md

 insert into PowerSurgeAlertStream;
 ```

-The above app consumes consumes `JSON` messages via http sink in the format `{ 'deviceType': 'dryer', 'power': 6000 }`, and inserts them into `DevicePowerStream`.
-From which using `surge-detector` query, it generates events once every 30 seconds and inserts into the `PowerSurgeAlertStream` if the total power consumption in the last 1 minute is greater than or equal to 10000W.
+The above app consumes `JSON` messages via http sink in the format `{ 'deviceType': 'dryer', 'power': 6000 }`, and inserts them into `DevicePowerStream` stream.
+From which the `surge-detector` query calculates the total power consumed in the last 1 minute, and if the total value is greater than or equal to `10000`W, it generates an event once every 30 seconds, and inserts into the `PowerSurgeAlertStream` stream.
 The `PowerSurgeAlertStream` then logs them on the console using a log sink.

 This app is stateful as it has a window of 1 minute and it needs to preserve the running sum of power consumption during failures and restarts.

+For more information in developing Siddhi Apps, refer the [Siddhi Documentation](http://siddhi.io/redirect/docs).

 **Prerequisites for deploying the app**

 - Ingress - As the App consumes events via HTTP, and Siddhi uses NGINX ingress controller to receive HTTP/HTTPS requests.
-- Persistence Volume - To preserve the periodic state snapshots of Siddhi
+- Persistence Volume - To preserve the periodic state snapshots of Siddhi.
 - Siddhi Operator - For deploying and managing Siddhi Apps on Kubernetes.

 The next section provides instructions on installing the prerequisites.